 How it works in Notion

 We have a single database for all our tasks, this is the Workspace.
-That database has multiple views, I will give a short description of each one of them and why we use them.
+This database has multiple views, I will give a short description of each one of them and why we use them.
 A task in the Workspace is simply a Notion page, which is awesome.

-In the board view we do all the work, and prioritize tasks with status "Next Up".
-Only tasks with status are shown on this board.
+In the roadmap or board view we do all the work, and prioritize tasks with status "Next Up".
+Only tasks with a status are shown on this board.
 Tasks are sorted by priority, but we can choose and pick what freely from this list as we have already defined that these are important now.
 At the end of each week we have a short retrospective and look at completed tasks before setting the status to "Archived", and then the tasks are removed from the board.

 We plan the work for the different categories using the Product, Customers, or Company views.
-When we should start working on a task we simply set the status Next Up and it will show up on our working Board.
+When we should start working on a task we simply set the status Next Up and it will show up on our roadmap Board.
 This could also be done from the Backlog view which is used as an overview across the different categories.

 We make our tasks as big as possible.
 This makes it much easier to take a quick glance at a view and understand what is going on and what is prioritized.
 For example, we will create a task "Write blog post for product roadmap" in our workspace and in that task, we write the description, have discussions, and all subtasks to that task.
 And remember, a task is a Notion page and this is where Notion really shines with its flexibility.